edelloro/TO-THE-MOON-AND-BACK/README.md

 AngularJS
 WebServices
 WebAPI2
-Design Patterns in C#
-Problem Solving methodologies

 Synopsis of Problem:

-Interview Question

-Calculate the fuel required to travel to the moon an back for a spaceship the size of a car.

-Use as many calculations of your own as possible.
+Write a program to calculate the volume of the moon in as many ways as possible.